 Not only do they speak like children, they also use children's words.
 See below some of the children's words used by the burikko:

 Responsive Table: Scroll the table to the side with your finger >>

 * Yoshi Yoshi - Word that expresses consent and comfort for children.

-Another word widely used by burikko is the expression kawaiii [可愛い〜] which is often used in excess.
+Another word often used by burikko is the kawaiii expression [可愛い〜] that is often overused.
 They practically think everything is cute!

 Other frequent words considered cute are:

 - ukeruu [うける〜] – Receive;

 - Kakkoii [かっこいい〜] – Cool;